bgriffen/academic-kickstart/content/publication/paper-covid/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: ""
+publication: "Cell"
 publication_short: ""

-abstract: SARS-CoV2 infection leads to cardiac injury and dysfunction in 20-30% of hospitalized patients and higher rates of mortality in patients with pre-existing cardiovascular disease.
-Inflammatory factors released as part of the cytokine storm are thought to play a critical role in cardiac dysfunction in severe COVID-19 patients4.
-Here we use human cardiac organoids combined with high sensitivity phosphoproteomics and single nuclei RNA sequencing to identify inflammatory targets inducing cardiac dysfunction.
-This state-of-the-art pipeline allowed rapid deconvolution of mechanisms and identification of putative therapeutics.
-We identify a novel interferon-γ driven BRD4 (bromodomain protein 4)-fibrosis/iNOS axis as a key intracellular mediator of inflammation-induced cardiac dysfunction.
-This axis is therapeutically targetable using BRD4 inhibitors, which promoted full recovery of function in human cardiac organoids and prevented severe inflammation and death in a cytokine-storm mouse model.
-The BRD inhibitor INCB054329 was the most efficacious, and is a prime candidate for drug repurposing to attenuate cardiac dysfunction and improve COVID-19 mortality in humans.
+abstract: Cardiac injury and dysfunction occur in COVID-19 patients and increase the risk of mortality.
+Causes are ill defined, but could be direct cardiac infection and/or inflammation-induced dysfunction.
+To identify mechanisms and cardio-protective drugs, we use a state-of-the-art pipeline combining human cardiac organoids with phosphoproteomics and single nuclei RNA sequencing.
+We identify an inflammatory ‘cytokine-storm’, a cocktail of interferon gamma, interleukin 1β and poly(I:C), induced diastolic dysfunction.
+Bromodomain-containing protein 4 is activated along with a viral response that is consistent in both human cardiac organoids and hearts of SARS-CoV-2 infected K18-hACE2 mice.
+Bromodomain and extraterminal family inhibitors (BETi) recover dysfunction in hCO and completely prevent cardiac dysfunction and death in a mouse cytokine-storm model.
+Additionally, BETi decreases transcription of genes in the viral response, decreases ACE2 expression and reduces SARS-CoV-2 infection of cardiomyocytes.
+Together, BETi, including the FDA breakthrough designated drug apabetalone, are promising candidates to prevent COVID-19 mediated cardiac damage.

 # Summary.
 An optional shortened abstract.
-summary: COVID-19 causes cardiac injury and dysfunction in 20-30% of patients.
-Using human cardiac organoids combined with high sensitivity phosphoproteomics, we identify the drug INCB054329 as a prime candidate for drug repurposing to attenuate cardiac dysfunction and improve COVID-19 mortality in humans.
+summary: Cardiac injury and dysfunction occur in COVID-19 patients and increase the risk of mortality.
+Causes are ill defined, but could be direct cardiac infection and/or inflammation-induced dysfunction.
+Bromodomain and extraterminal family inhibitors (BETi) recover dysfunction in hCO and completely prevent cardiac dysfunction and death in a mouse cytokine-storm model.
+Additionally, BETi decreases transcription of genes in the viral response, decreases ACE2 expression and reduces SARS-CoV-2 infection of cardiomyocytes.
+Together, BETi, including the FDA breakthrough designated drug apabetalone, are promising candidates to prevent COVID-19 mediated cardiac damage.

 tags:
 - cardiology